 - $100 application fee

+Acceptance decisions are announced in April/May and students begin the program on July 1.
 The Admissions Committee uses a number of criteria to evaluate and select applicants for admission to The Elmezzi Graduate School.
 The program is designed for a small group of highly qualified medical school graduates who have decided to pursue careers in disease-oriented and translational research.
 The strongest applicants have completed advanced education in biochemistry, chemistry and human biology, and a working knowledge of mathematics and physics.
 In addition to their academic record in medical school, MCATs, USMLE scores, and/or Graduate Record Exam (GRE) General Test scores and letters of recommendation, applicants are evaluated on clinical and research accomplishments and their demonstrated commitment to scientific research.
-Promising candidates are invited for a personal interview to discuss his or her research interests and plans.
+Promising candidates are invited for a personal interview to discuss their research interests and plans.
 The selection process is uniformly applied to all applicants without discrimination on the basis of age, color, religion, sex, race, national or ethnic origin, disability, marital status or sexual preference.